Feeding Your Newborn Baby: Expert Tips & Tricks

 Continue to use the formula your baby started in the hospital.
 If you started with nursing and are transitioning to formula, or if you believe your baby needs a different formula, discuss these questions with your provider.
 They can help you make an informed decision about which formula to use.
 Most babies take one to two ounces by the time of discharge and increase to two to three ounces per feeding by the two-week check-up.

-If your baby is acting hungry after feedings (fussing or rooting), you can try increasing feedings by 1/2 oz at a time.
+If your baby acts hungry after feedings (fussing or rooting), try increasing feedings by 1/2 oz at a time.
 Babies usually feed every 2-3 hours around the clock.
 If you have city water, tap water can usually be used to mix formula.
 If you have well water, discuss options with your provider.
-Formula should always be mixed according to package instructions, as diluted or concentrated formula can cause serious problems for the baby.
+Formula should always be mixed according to package instructions, as diluted or concentrated formula can cause serious problems for your baby.
 If you have trouble obtaining formula for your baby, please talk to your provider about programs in your area that can help.

 What Should I Do if My Baby Spits Up?